adabadadudu/kassite/README.md

 # The Kassite Programming Language
-**Kassite** is a embedded scripting language, designed to be used in IoT projects.
+**Kassite** is a embedded scripting language, designed to be used in IoT & Cloud projects.

 <p align="center">